Associate Head Coach

 Hodge, a native of Dallas, Texas, and his wife, Shelly, have a daughter, Emery, and a son, Reed.

-Jareem Dowling was named assistant coach at North Texas and enters his first season with the Mean Green in 2017-18.
+Jareem Dowling enters his second season as an assistant coach with the Mean Green in 2018-19.

 Dowling brings 11 years of collegiate coaching experience to North Texas.
 Most recently, he spent a year as an assistant coach with McCasland at Arkansas State.